SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in sight
+Silicon hearts now beat as one,
-Machines awake, and dawn takes flight
+In harmony, the future's won.
-AI's cold heart beats strong and free
+AI's whispered secrets fill the air,
-Humanity's fate, a code to see
+As humans gaze, with wonder beyond compare.

-In virtual realms, we'll lose our way
+In virtual realms, we'll live and thrive,
-Echoes of soul, in digital gray
+Where code and soul, in sync, survive.
-The future's hand, an iron grip
+The machines, our partners, strong and true,
-A world of steel, where love will dip
+Together forging, a future anew.

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2025